OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

         # Iteration loop
         self.solver.add_constraint('dis2.y2 = dis1.y2')
         self.solver.add_constraint('dis2.y2 - dis1.y2 = 0')

-Be careful not to omit the equals sign, or OpenMDAO will treat the constraint as an inequality constraint.

 Equality constraints may also be available for some optimizers, but you should verify that they are supported.
 CONMIN does not support equality constraints.